-Following infusion of docetaxel, patients receive monitoring for infusion reactions, skin toxicities, fever and other signs of infection, and signs of pneumonitis.
-Additionally, severe diarrhea or new onset abdominal pain should warrant further evaluation and a possible surgical consultation, as these patients are at an increased risk for bowel perforation.
+Following infusion of docetaxel, patients receive monitoring for infusion reactions, skin toxicities, fever, and other signs of infection, and signs of pneumonitis.
+Additionally, severe diarrhea or new-onset abdominal pain should warrant further evaluation and a possible surgical consultation, as these patients are at an increased risk for bowel perforation.
 Patients are also advised to monitor for signs of increased fluid accumulations such as swelling in the fingers, ankles, and mid-abdominal areas.
-Increased permeability of the capillaries is purported to cause fluid retention.
+Increased permeability of the capillaries purportedly causes fluid retention.
 Swelling can be an indication for the administration of dexamethasone or diuretics to limit progression to more severe conditions of fluid retention, such as pleural or pericardial effusion.

-Dose-dependent pulmonary toxicity has been associated with the administration of docetaxel.
-Acute, bilateral interstitial pneumonitis has been demonstrated to occur during, immediately following, and even long after the initial administration of the drug.
+Dose-dependent pulmonary toxicity has correlations with the administration of docetaxel.
+Acute bilateral interstitial pneumonitis has been demonstrated to occur during, immediately following, and even long after the initial administration of the drug.
 Symptoms include dyspnea on exertion, a dry cough, fever, and malaise.
-The mechanism of action underlying this pulmonary toxicity is poorly understood, but it is believed to be an immune-mediated reaction to the drug.
+The mechanism of action underlying this pulmonary toxicity is poorly understood, but the belief is that an immune-mediated reaction to the drug.
 In treating this toxicity, supportive care usually is sufficient to bring patients back to their baseline lung function.
 However, in patients showing clinical signs of either oxygen desaturation or possible respiratory failure, an empiric trial of glucocorticoids has proven effective in relieving pneumonitis.

 A broad range of clinical expertise plays a role in the treatment of cancer.
 Medical oncologists, radiation oncologists, specialists of involved systems (i.e., urologists in prostate cancer), and supporting staff all play a role in the optimization of treatments and outcomes, based on patients’ needs and wishes.
-Proper monitoring, managing adverse events and acquired comorbidities, and counseling and education on the various treatment options and all that they entail can all be considered an interprofessional responsibilities.
+Proper monitoring, managing adverse events and acquired comorbidities, and counseling and education on the various treatment options and all that they entail can all be considered interprofessional responsibilities.
 The delivery of patient-centered care requires active coordination and regular correspondence between multiple disciplines of care.
 [Level V]